Origins of Barbecue and 36 BBQ Dishes around the World

 Barbecue and black culture in America

-Barbecue is an integral cuisine to Black history and, by default, American history.
+Barbecue history is integral to Black history and, by default, American history.
 But its roots are traced back to the Indigenous Caribbeans.
 American barbeque was the work of black slaves in the Southern USA.
 By the Civil War, Southerners had been cooking barbecue for more than two centuries, and a great many of these cooks were African-American slaves, who tended the pits at barbecues organized for the white community as well as at events for their own families and friends

 Barbecuing is not easy work many hours are spent over a flaming fire in the deep south with those temperatures and humidity and it is clear that in the United States, African Americans were the group that managed, tended and created the BBQ traditions that we know today.